w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 ## Publications

-When the Task Force develops publications, they will be listed here.
+When the RQ Task Force develops publications, they will be listed here.

 ## Contact the chairs